-Luckily my husband knew that sex was supposed to feel good for the woman as well as the man so things got better. -Latter-day Saint wife, married at 22
+Luckily my husband knew that sex was supposed to feel good for the woman as well as the man so things got better.

 I wasn't expecting how big my hubby's member was inside me.
 Otherwise, I felt confident about everything.